 Did Ben Stokes Get A Hair Transplant?

-While getting a haircut is definitely no proof that Ben had a hair transplant.
-But usually, those who get a hair transplant have their heads shaved so that the surgeon can extract and transplant the hair grafts more easily (although an unshaven hair transplant is also suitable if the balding area is not too large).
+Usually, those who get a hair transplant have their heads shaved so that the surgeon can extract and transplant the hair grafts more easily (although an unshaven hair transplant is also suitable if the balding area is not too large).

 Many reported that new hair was just a part of Ben entering his “new era” after being cleared of “affray” – a public fight disturbing the peace – charges against him after he got involved in a brawl outside of Bristol club.